-- Gauges for oil pressure, oil temperature, engine alternator output and fuel level. - Indicator lights for low oil pressure, high oil temperature and engine alternator low output/broken belt. - Engine hour meter standard on all models. - Extended range 25 gallon (94.6 l) fuel tank. - Compact size fits crosswise in full size pick-up truck. - Single side engine service. - Copper alternator windings and high temperature insulation for dependability and long life. - New paint system on case and base for outstanding corrosion protection.
+- Gauges for oil pressure, oil temperature, engine alternator output and fuel level (on K1639-2 only codes above 10838 have a fuel level gauge on both K1639-1 and K1639-2). - Indicator lights for low oil pressure, high oil temperature, engine alternator low output/broken belt and low fuel level (on K1639-2 only for codes 10838 and below). - Automatic low fuel shutdown before running out of fuel (K1639-2 only for codes 10838 and below). - Engine hour meter standard on all models. - Extended range 25 gallon (94.6 l) fuel tank. - Automatic idler reduces engine speed when not welding or drawing auxiliary power.
+This feature reduces fuel consumption and extends engine life. - Compact size fits crosswise in full size pick-up truck. - Single side engine service. - Copper alternator windings and high temperature insulation for dependability and long life. - New paint system on case and base for outstanding corrosion protection.